technance-foundation/code-style/README.md

 ### Expo (Mobile Applications)

-For react-native(Expo) projects, use the `eslint.expo` preset.
+For Expo (React Native) projects, use the `eslint.expo` preset.
 For example:

 ```js
 // eslint.config.mjs